 Typically, babies with hypoplastic left heart syndrome undergo a series of three heart surgeries known as the Norwood procedure, the Glenn procedure, and the Fontan procedure.
 The goal of these three procedures is to alter the structures of the heart to allow for the right side of the heart to pump oxygen-rich blood to the rest of the body while the vessels carrying oxygen-poor blood are redirected into the lungs to oxygenate blood without it having to pass through the heart.

-When Leo was born on July 1, 2022, the left side of his heart had a small cavity that obstructed blood flow in a way that the initial plan to undergo the three surgeries would not restore the heart’s function.
+When Leo was born on July 1, 2022, the left side of his heart had a small cavity that obstructed blow flow in a way that the initial plan to undergo the three surgeries would not restore the heart’s function.
 Instead, Leo was placed on a heart transplant waiting list.
 “Just minutes after he was born, Leo was taken to another room and hooked up to several machines” recalls Galilea.
 “Seeing you child go through that, it was very hard.
 There was lots of crying and many ups and downs.”

 Receiving News of a Lifetime